osg-htc/user-school-2023/docs/materials/htcondor/part1-ex3-jobs.md

 queue
 ```
+You can save the file using any name, but as a reminder, we recommend it uses the `.sub` file extension.

-Except for changing a few filenames, this submit file is nearly identical to the last one.
-But, see the extra `arguments` line?
+Except for changing a few filenames, this submit file is nearly identical to the last one, except for the addition of the `arguments` line.

-Submit this new job.
+Submit this new job to HTCondor.
 Again, watch for it to run using `condor_q` and `condor_q -nobatch`;
 check once every 15 seconds or so.
-Once the job starts running, it will take about 1 minute to run (because of the `sleep` command, right?),
+Once the job starts running, it will take about 1 minute to run (reminder: the `sleep` command is telling the job to do nothing for 60 seconds),
 so you should be able to see it running for a bit.
 When the job finishes, it will disappear from the queue, but there will be no output in the output or error files, because `sleep` does not produce any output.